26 April 2017

 · My failed investment in Canadian mining, referenced in ‘Hamlet’ and ‘The Merchant of Venice’ ·

 A few posts ago I was searching for the origin of an old story.
 Part of that search took place in the Annales, or a Generale Chronicle of England.
 The Annales is a list of events that John Stow (~1525–1605) compiled from his own notes and earlier sources.
 It begins in mythic/prehistoric Britain, and ends (in the 1603 edition) with the death of Elizabeth.

-That post described what I found in the book, but I didn’t tell you the whole story.
-I left something out because it wasn’t relevant to what I was discussing.
-But even more than that, it was just too damned annoying.
+That post described what I found in the book, but I didn’t tell the whole story.
+I left something out because it wasn’t relevant to the subject I was discussing.
+Even more than that, it was too damned annoying.
 It still is, but now I’m in the mood to tell you anyway.

-When I found the 1603 Annales, I was hunting entries for early 1576, when I returned to England from the Continent.
-So I scrolled near to the end of the book, and I started reading where I landed.
-It was almost random.
+When I opened the PDF of the 1603 Annales, I was looking for 1576, at the time I returned to England after my year in Italy.
+I dragged the scrollbar near to the file’s end, and started reading where I landed.
+It was close to random.